-When I explain these opportunities to business owners, their comments more often than not, evoke the classic Donald Rumsfeld response.
-Nevertheless, they are delighted to "know what they don't know" - and to enjoy the very acceptable outcomes which can be achieved by employing a dividend streaming strategy.
+When I explain these opportunities to business owners, they are delighted to "know what they don't know" - and to enjoy the very acceptable outcomes which can be achieved by employing a dividend streaming strategy.

-Theo Marinis is Managing Director of Marinis Financial Group
+Theo Marinis is Managing Director of Marinis Financial Group.